 More about the MAT Program

-You will need to complete a total of 12 courses plus a dissertation to earn the Master of Arts in Translation [MAT].
-The duration of the program is 12 months.
+You will need to complete a total of 11 courses plus a Thesis to earn the Master of Arts in Translation [MAT] or a Master of Arts in Translation with a specialization in the Creative Industries.
+The duration of the program is 12 months (full-time) or 16 months (part-time).
 An academic year includes two semesters, each semester running for 15 weeks.
-Successful completion of the MAT program requires a total of 39 credits: Core Curriculum (33 credits / 11 courses), Elective Seminar (3 credits / 1 seminar), and Dissertation (3 credits).
+Successful completion of the MAT program requires a total of 36 credits: Core Curriculum (33 credits / 11 courses) and Thesis (3 credits).
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

-- analyze and translate texts which draw on larger issues in multilingual and multicultural societies;
+- able to translate texts which consider larger issues in multilingual and multicultural societies; and

 The Master of Arts in Translation (MAT) participates in the University Partnership Program with SDL Technologies

-The Master of Arts in Translation (MAT) is a the University Partnership Program with SubNextTechnologies
+The Master of Arts in Translation (MAT) participates in the University Partnership Program with SubNextTechnologies

 The Master of Arts in Translation (MAT) has been granted free access to the Memsource Academic Edition, an academic program designed for universities with translation courses